Murder of Lisa Ann French: Discovery, investigation and first trial

-After a four-day county wide extensive search for the missing girl which included over 5,000 volunteers, 700 block parents, auxiliary police officers, The United States National Guard and some of her fellow Girl Scouts, a farmer named Gerald Braun was returning home in his tractor in Taycheedah on November 3, 1973, at 11:30 a.m., when he discovered two brown plastic bags behind a barbed wire fence near a forest on McCabe road, one containing French's naked corpse, the other containing the clothing from her halloween costume.
+A four-day, county-wide search for the missing girl was conducted which included over 5,000 volunteers, 700 block parents, auxiliary police officers, The United States National Guard and some of her fellow Girl Scouts.
+A farmer named Gerald Braun was returning home in his tractor in Taycheedah on November 3, 1973, at 11:30 a.m., when he discovered two brown plastic bags behind a barbed wire fence near a forest on McCabe road, one containing French's naked corpse, the other containing the clothing from her halloween costume.
 An autopsy performed on French's body had revealed that French had died from asphyxiation though a pathologist had also stated she had died from circulatory shock from the sexual trauma that she endured.
-French's funeral was held on November 6, 1973, at Immanuel-Trinity Lutheran Church in Fond du Lac.
-On November 8, 1973, The chamber of commerce had posted a ten thousand reward for the capture of Lisa Ann French's killer.
+French's funeral was held on November 6, 1973, at Immanuel-Trinity Lutheran Church in Fond du Lac, the Revs.
+Paul G. Piotter and Harold G. Kromrey officiating.
+On November 8, 1973, The chamber of commerce of Fond du Lac had posted a ten thousand dollar reward for the capture of Lisa Ann French's killer.

-Turner was made a suspect of the murder early into the investigation by Fond du Lac law enforcement, but it took nine months of questioning and testing until Turner had confessed nine months later on August 8, 1974, to the rape and murder of French to which he would later deny.
-During the nine months of scrutiny from police, he was brought in by law enforcement to perform a polygraph exam which the results of the exam came back inconclusive and Turner denied to perform a second exam.
-Police had also collected body hair and bedspread fiber samples from Turner, which Turner's hair samples were positively matched on French's body and her clothing.
-Turner in his 1974 confession had stated that when he saw French in his doorway he was "highly sexually motivated", to which he said he then proceeded to lead her into his bedroom where he undressed French and then performed anal intercourse on her.
-Turner then said that he noticed that French had stopped breathing after the sexual assault and he put his head over her chest and noticed that her heart was still beating and attempted to revive her by placing his hands over her chest and then listening to her chest again until he said Penn had drove up to the house.
+Turner was made a suspect of the murder early in the investigation by Fond du Lac law enforcement, but it took nine months of questioning and testing until he confessed nine months later on August 8, 1974, to the rape and murder of French.
+During the nine months of scrutiny from police, he was brought in by law enforcement to perform a polygraph exam; the results of the exam came back inconclusive and Turner declined to participate in a second exam.
+Police had also collected body hair and bedspread fiber samples from Turner, which were positively matched to samples on French's body and her clothing.
+Turner in his 1974 confession had stated that when he saw French in his doorway he was "highly sexually motivated"; he said he then proceeded to lead her into his bedroom where he undressed French and then performed anal intercourse on her.
+Turner then said that he noticed that French had stopped breathing after the sexual assault and he put his head over her chest and noticed that her heart was still beating and attempted to revive her by placing his hands over her chest and then listening to her chest again until he said Penn had driven up to the house.
 Gerald Turner was subsequently taken into police custody on August 9, 1974, and was convicted on February 4, 1975, by a jury on the charges of second degree murder, enticing a child for immoral purposes and acts of sexual perversion and was sentenced to 38 years and 6 months in prison.